Trustees approve 2014-15 budget, discuss fund-raising strategy

-Undergraduate tuition will increase by 3.5 percent, the smallest percentage in a decade, and compensation for faculty and exempt staff will go up 2 percent in the CAS under the newly approved budget for 2014-15.
+Undergraduate tuition will increase by 3.5 percent, the smallest percentage in a decade, and there will be a 2 percent addition to the pool designated for compensation increases in CAS under the newly approved budget for 2014-15.
 Approved by the Board of Trustees at their February 21 meeting, the new budget includes compensation raises for graduate school faculty and staff and for staff members in the law school and common services.

 Also at the February meeting, the trustees focused on fund-raising, approved honorary degrees for this spring’s commencements, and heard reports on student-recruitment strategies at all three schools.
 Additionally the trustees heard a presentation by two professors and two students working on new science curricula and other science-education resources with support from a four-year grant from the Howard Hughes Medical Institute.
 Presenting were Associate Professor of Biology Greta Binford, Associate Professor of Education Liza Finkel, Ian Lake ’13 (currently studying in the Graduate School), and Abby Grewe ’15.

 In the 2014-15 budget, compensation goes up 4 percent and 3 percent for support-staff union members and Teamsters, respectively, as a result of previously negotiated contracts.
 The law school faculty, in response to the difficult enrollment context nationally, opted to forego a salary increase for next year.
 Law school tuition will increase by 2 percent and graduate school tuition by 3 percent in the new budget.
 As announced two years ago, the College will delay notification of salary increases for faculty and administrative staff until later in the summer, when the Office of Business and Finance has a clearer understanding of what net tuition revenue levels will be.